Catchron/catchron-kb/FoundryVTT/Foudry Setup.md

 --------------

-## 3. Configuring and Running Traefik Part 2
+## 3. Configuring and Running Traefik and Portainer Part 2

 1. Modify the email address from email@example.com to a valid email address in traefik.yml.
 This is used for generating your SSL certificates.